lhartley870/saguaro-bags/README.md

 ### Programs and Resources
 * [Gorgias Free SKU Generator](https://www.gorgias.com/tools/sku-generator) was used to generate the sku codes of the bags for sale.
+* [Privacy Polucy Generator](https://www.privacypolicygenerator.info/) was used to generate the privacy policy.
+* [Google](https://www.google.com/) was used for finding keywords for SEO (Search Engine Optimisation) of the site.
+* [Wordtracker](https://www.wordtracker.com/) for finding out volume and competition information for keyword searches.

 ## Testing